Introduction to Python Exception Handling

 Exception Handling Process in Python

-- Except for clause with no exception mentioned
+- Except for the clause with no exception mentioned

 Below we will discuss the Exception Handling Process in Python.